newdigate/teensy-midi-looper/README.md

 # Teensy midi loop recorder
 ## Objective
-This arduino/teensy platform micro-controller project aims to record midi input from a midi input port (physical) to standard midi files (SMF) on SD-card, and play midi from SD-card to a midi output port.
+This arduino/teensy platform micro-controller project aims to record midi events from a midi input port (physical) to standard midi files (SMF) on SD-card, and play smf files from SD-card to a midi output port.

 This project is a **work-in-progress**, and is intended for educational and enthusiast purposes.
 Please use with causion, and sensability.